CopernicaMarketingSoftware/Documentation/Publisher/en/personalization-functions.md

         Click <a href="{webversion}">here</a> to view this mail in your browser {/mailonly}

-The {mailonly} block is used to mark a piece of code that is only visible in the mail version of the message.
-If this template would be displayed via the web (because someone clicks on the web version link), the code inside the two tags will not be rendered.
+The {mailonly} block is used to mark a piece of code to only be visible in the mail version of the message.
+Would this template be displayed via the web (because someone clicks on the web version link), the code inside the tags will not be rendered.
 In the above example we cleverly use the {mailonly}
 block to hide the web version link if the user already views the mail in his or her browser.